tang0226/fracture/README.md

     * Feedback from previous iterations
 * Prevent scientific notation for complex coordinates (especially close to im = 0)
 * Add help section/popup
-* "Touch up" function: only recalculate image if necessary (i.e. something about the fractal changed); This will allow for faster palette manipulation to fine-tune a render.
+* "Touch up" function: only recalculate image if necessary (i.e. something about the fractal changed); This will allow for faster gradient manipulation to fine-tune a render.
-* Friendly palette UI (instead of text)
+* Friendly gradient UI (instead of text)
 * Streamline toolbar structure
 * Shorten variable and function names